MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/refund-declined.md

 [!include [banner](../../includes/banner.md)]

-This topic provides troubleshooting guidance for when a refund on a return order is declined due to invoicing with a credit card that is different from that used during the original payment authorization.
+This topic provides troubleshooting guidance for when a refund on a return order is declined due to invoicing with a credit card that is different from the one used during the original payment authorization.

 ## Description